-As a teacher, a former Captain in the US Army Infantry, and an elected Town Meeting Representative, I strive to equip my students with a strong foundational and theoretical understanding of political science, and an in-depth awareness of how course concepts translate to the real world.
-In the 2019 – 2020 school year, I was the recipient of Northeastern University’s Outstanding Teaching Award.
+As a teacher, a former Captain in the US Army Infantry, and an elected local official, I strive to equip my students with a strong foundational and theoretical understanding of political science, and an in-depth awareness of how course concepts translate to the real world.
+Whether through having students hold an in-class “Iowa Caucus” to explain why random survey sampling might be an inappropriate technique for predicting caucus results, or by running carefully crafted international crisis simulations designed to allow students to see the world from a diplomat’s perspective, I strive to integrate experiential learning into the classroom experience whenever possible.
+In the 2019 – 2020 school year, I was the recipient of Northeastern University’s college-wide Outstanding Teaching Award.

 International Relations